linuxserver/docker-mods/README.md

-# Docker mod for openssh-server
+# OpenSSH-Client - Docker mod for openssh-server

 This mod adds openssh-client to openssh-server, to be installed/updated during container start.